chloethoma/extension_navigateur_saveSession/README.md

-# extension_navigateur_saveSession
+# SAVE SESSION

-Extension navigateur Chrome - Save session
+## Description
+Web browser extension (Chrome)
+This extension allows you to save all the tabs open in a window and then find them any time.
+Display via SidePanel.

+## Stack
 JavaScript / HTML / CSS

-## Description
-Cette extension permet la sauvegarde de tous les onglets ouverts dans une fenêtre pour les retrouver ensuite à tout moment.
-Affichage via le SidePanel.

-## Utilisation
+## For use it
-- Télécharger les fichiers
+- Download the files
-- Chrome > Gérer les extensions > Charger l'extension non empaquetée : sélectionner le dossier dans lequel les fichiers ont été téléchargés
+- Chrome > Manage extensions > Load unpackaged extesion : select the folder where the files were downloaded
-- Le SidePanel s'ouvre via l'icone de l'extension ou avec le raccourci Ctrl+B
+- The SidePanel can be opens with the extension icon or with the Ctrl+B shortcut